 Dave Ramsey Budget

 This is a little more in-depth breakdown of Dave Ramey’s percentages.
 The budget categories are pretty straight forward but it’s important to have a full understanding of each one.

 Giving – 10%

 Dave Ramsey starts out his budget categories with giving.
 As Christians, giving should be our number one budget item.
 We are called to trust God and give from our hearts.

-Tithing is a personal choice but it is a blessing being able to give back what the Lord has blessed us with.
+Tithing is a personal choice but it is a blessing to be able to give back what the Lord has blessed us with.
 Everything is His.